1. Blog

 Income details: Your income from various sources, such as salary, house property, capital gains, business or profession, and other sources.
 These details help calculate your gross total income.

-Exemptions: The amount of income that is exempt from tax, such as HRA, LTA, EPF, gratuity, etc. These details help reduce your taxable income.
+Exemptions: The income exempt from tax, such as HRA, LTA, EPF, gratuity, etc. These details help reduce your taxable income.

-Deductions: The amount of investments or expenses that are eligible for tax deduction, such as 80C, 80D, 80G, 80E, 80TTA, etc. These details help lower your tax liability.
+Deductions: The amount of investments or expenses eligible for tax deduction, such as 80C, 80D, 80G, 80E, 80TTA, etc. These details help lower your tax liability.

-Tax credits: The amount of tax that has been already paid or deducted, such as TDS, TCS, advance tax, self-assessment tax, etc. These details help adjust your final tax payable or refundable.
+Tax credits: The amount of tax already paid or deducted, such as TDS, TCS, advance tax, self-assessment tax, etc. These details help adjust your final tax payable or refundable.

 How to use a tax calculator correctly?